openstack-archive/bareon-allocator/doc/source/architecture.rst

           $ram / 2,
           4096)

-In order to implement algorithm of swap size calculation we use `YAQL <https://github.com/openstack/yaql>`_, which is small but powerful enough query language.
-Any value of the parameter which matches to **yaql=yaql expression** will be evaluated using YAQL, execution result will be passed as is to the Solver.
+In order to implement algorithm of swap size calculation we use `YAQL <https://github.com/openstack/yaql>`_, which is a small but powerful enough query language.
+Any value of the parameter which matches to **yaql=yaql expression** will be evaluated using YAQL, execution result will be passed as is to the solver.

 Allocation solver
 -----------------

-By the name of the chapter it can be seen that we are going to solve something.
+Lets try to generalize the problem of spaces allocation:

-Lets try to generalize a problem of spaces allocation:
+* There are constraints, for example sizes of a spaces cannot be bigger than size of all disks, or size of swap space cannot be bigger or smaller than **size** of the space.

-* there are constraints, for example size of a space cannot be bigger than size of all disks, or size of swap space cannot be bigger or smaller than **size** of the space
+* There exists "the best allocation static schema", it's almost impossible to find out what "the best" is, what we can do is to parse all constraint and find such an allocation which fits all the constraints, and at the same time uses given resources (disks) by maximum.

-* there exists "the best allocation static schema", it's almost impossible to find what "the best" is, what we can do is to parse all constraint and find such an allocation which fits all the constraints, and at the same time uses given resources (disks) by maximum
+Lets consider an example with two spaces and a single disk.

-Lets consider an example with two spaces and a single disk, parameters which don't affect allocation problem were removed to reduce the amount of unnecessary information.
+Parameters which don't affect allocation problem were removed to reduce the amount of unnecessary information.

-Two space **root** and **swap**, for **swap** there is static size which is **10**, for **root** the size should be at least **50**.
+Two spaces **root** and **swap**, for **swap** there is static size which is **10**, the size of **root** space must be **50** or greater.

 .. code-block:: yaml